BY HOLLY KESTENIS

-With thousands of dollars for repairs either found or donated, volunteers helped move Mr. Scott out of his home back in May so they could fix the dilapidated roof and make other improvements to the home.
+With thousands of dollars for repairs either found or donated, volunteers helped move Scott out of his home in May of last year so they could fix the dilapidated roof and make other improvements to the home.
 Mold was eating away at its interior and he had been without running water or electricity.

 BY JEANIE BLUE